Sabonis has triple-double, Kings rout skidding Rockets - NewsBreak

 Sabonis has triple-double, Kings rout skidding Rockets

-Domantas Sabonis had 19 points, a career-high 16 assists and 15 rebounds in his fourth triple-double of the season, and the Sacramento Kings beat the skidding Houston Rockets 139-114 on Friday night for their third straight win.
+SACRAMENTO, Calif.
+(AP) — Domantas Sabonis recorded his fourth triple-double of the season and the Sacramento Kings beat the skidding Houston Rockets 139-114 on Friday night for their third straight win.

 Sabonis joined Oscar Robertson as the only players in franchise history with at least 15 points, 15 rebounds and 15 assists in a game.
 Robertson did it 15 times for the Cincinnati Royals.